richKirl/simpleEditor/README.md

 ctrl+j notVisible/Visible panel SearchJ - search from number line;

-ctrl+f notVisible/Visible panel SearchL - search text in line then use ctrl+down and if end with searching ctrl+q for free container;
+ctrl+f notVisible/Visible panel SearchL - search text in line then use ctrl+down/up and if end with searching ctrl+q for free container;

 ctrl+down/up;